 - Mood swings

-Once therapy sessions concluded a tailored relapse prevention and aftercare plan is drawn up.
-We encourage clients to attend Narcotics Anonymous groups in their local area.
-Aftercare is provided free of charge for twelve months.
+Once therapy sessions have concluded, we can create a tailored relapse prevention and aftercare plan to suit your specific needs; this is provided free of charge for twelve months after leaving our Adderall rehab.
+We also encourage clients to attend Narcotics Anonymous groups in their local area.
 Aftercare sessions take place every Saturday at our rehabilitation centre in North London.